Yuchen-PLB/ECS171-FP/README.md

 Especially thanks for Dr.Sebastian Kühnert in STA 141 provide additional explanation on PCA (in R)

 ## Contribution

-Tingwei Liu: Preprocessing data, build correlation chart on dataset, Normalize data, build and explain ANN models.
+Tingwei Liu: Write code for data preprocessing, build correlation chart on dataset, write code for data normalization, build and explain ANN models, introduce the group members to each other.

-Yuchen Liu : Data transformation & formating， build and explain Clustering & PCA models.
+Yuchen Liu : Write code for data transformation and data formating, build and explain Clustering models, build and explain PCA models, reserve meeting rooms for the group.

+Keer (Nicole) Ni: Organize the Github folders and files, delte repeative codes, separate data preprocessing and model training codes, tidy the Readme section on Github, debug and correct the data transformation for 'Release Date' label, organize the code files to subsections for readability, build and explain Regression (Linear, Polynomial, Logistic) models.